 In keeping with the pace of economic integration and accelerating globalization over the past decade, needs for quality education and innovative Human Resources Development (HRD) have increased on societal, national and internationallevel.
 Moreover, the Fourth Industrial Revolution is changing the nature of jobs, which may result in declined employment in some areas.

-APEC CEDI activities may include the following: 1) Joint Research between APEC member economies on promising innovative educational practices, 2) Web Portal Operation and Management, and 3) APEC CEDI Pilot Models.
+APEC CEDI activities may include the following: 1) Joint Research between APEC member economies on promising innovative educational practices, 2) Web Site Operation and Management, and 3) APEC CEDI Pilot Models.
 APEC CEDI will invite participants from private, public, and academic sectors, including innovative entrepreneurs, policy-makers, and education specialists, as recommended by member economies.

 APEC CEDI will be implemented according to the following timeline:

-⦁ Aug.
-2017: Selecting research topic
+⦁ Aug 2017: Select research topics

-⦁ Sep.
-2017~May 2018: Conducting Joint Research
+⦁ Sep 2017 - May 2018: Conduct Joint Research

-⦁ Jun.~Dec.
-2018: Planning the CEDI Pilot Model Action Plan
+⦁ Jun to Dec 2018: Plan the CEDI Pilot Model Action Plan

-⦁ Jan.~Nov.
-2019: Implementing APEC CEDI Pilot Model
+⦁ Jan to Nov 2019: Implement APEC CEDI Pilot Models

 The results will collect, create, and analyze innovative education and HRD practices in APEC economies at both the micro and macro levels.
 APEC CEDI will narrow gaps in policy, knowledge, capabilities among members and enhance the capabilities of individuals toward the challenges of the Fourth Industrial Revolution.